tenyega/gestion_salle/README.md

     	accessibility varchar255 not null
     	capacityMax integer not null
-    	pricePerHour decimal not null (Precision 5, scale 2) openingTime Time not null
+    	pricePerHour decimal not null (Precision 5, scale 2) openingTime time not null
-    	closingTime Time not null
+    	closingTime time not null
       	eventTypeId 121 with EventType(Hall.eventTypeId nullable?: No, eventType->getHall(): yes)
       	addresseId 121 with Address(Hall.addressId nullable?: No)
 		mainImg varchar255 not null